 Developing a new faculty-led program can be a lengthy process, so the earlier you start planning the better.
 To help facilitate the process, review the Program Development Timeline to get a better understanding of all the steps involved in developing a successful program abroad.

-Once you have gained the support of your Department Chair and Dean to lead a program abroad, schedule an appointment with the Study Abroad Office to discuss your plans and next steps in the process.
+Once you have gained the support of your Department Chair and Dean to lead a program abroad, schedule an appointment with UTA Study Abroad to discuss your plans and next steps in the process.
 Once the program details have been determined, complete the Faculty-Led Study Abroad Program Proposal paperwork and submit to the Office of International Education.

-- Faculty Program Budget Template (revised).xlsx
+- Faculty Program Budget Template

 - International Oversight Committee Approval (for travel to restricted regions)

-The Study Abroad Office is available for support throughout the program development process.
+UTA Study Abroad is available for support throughout the program development process.
 Study Abroad staff can develop and manage your application materials, create and distribute advertising for your program across campus, recruit students for your program through info sessions and info tables, and connect you with other UTA faculty and outside resources that can provide guidance and support.
 Feel free to contact us at anytime throughout the process with questions.

 The Forum on Education Abroad’s Standards of Good Practice for Short-Term Education Abroad Programs